Life and a lover

 Seeking an ideal in life

-in Unfinished Novels
+in Unfinished Novels.

-Introduction by Dr Tom Winnifrith
+Introduction by Dr Tom Winnifrith.

-Alan Sutton Publishing 1993
+Alan Sutton Publishing, 1993.

-Not to be confused with Jane Austen’s Emma (1815), Charlotte Brontë’s fragment of a novel remained incomplete at her death in 1855, forty years after Austen’s saw the light of day.
 As Tom Winnifrith in his introduction reminds us, Austen’s Sanditon and Dickens’ The Mystery of Edwin Drood continue to fascinate us, getting us wondering what the authors may have intended had they managed to finish their tales; and the same applies to Emma.
 Frances Hodgson Burnett’s A Little Princess allegedly took Brontë’s broad hints for a plot and ran with them, but all we are truly left with in the original is that tantalising opening, the one beginning “We all seek an ideal in life.”

 The first puzzle is the identity of Emma.
 Who is she?
 The narrator (who addresses us directly as “reader”) tells us she is the widow Mrs Chalfont, and we guess she is around forty (perhaps not coincidentally about Charlotte’s age).
 Thereafter she disappears from the fragment’s pages.
 Is she the titular character?
 We never find out.